 Naples Zoo funds the Tiger Conservation Campaign, a collaborative effort with the Species Survival Plan® and the Wildlife Conservation Society.
 WCS has a long history with tigers.
 Joe Walston, Director of Asia Programs for WCS, states, "The support that Naples Zoo is providing to WCS is greatly appreciated and is immensely useful.
 The funds were used by our WCS-Malaysia Program to help the Government of Malaysia put well-trained and well-equipped rangers on the ground to protect one of their last tiger populations."
 Naples Zoo also advocates for sustainable palm oil use to protect habitat and is a member of the Roundtable on Sustainable Palm Oil, the organization dedicated to making sustainable palm oil the norm.

 Already largely gone throughout Central America, giant anteaters face new challenges as roads crisscross their home ranges.
-Through the Zoo Conservation Outreach Group, Naples Zoo is supporting a new four-year program entitled "Anteaters & Highways" to determine how to decrease these deadly encounters.
-Naples Zoo funds the salary of the project's head veterinarian.
+Through the Zoo Conservation Outreach Group, Naples Zoo is supporting a four-year program entitled "Anteaters & Highways" to determine how to decrease these deadly encounters.
+Naples Zoo funds the salary of the project's head veterinarian and has also purchased GPS collars.
 Along with ongoing tracking on this species in the wilds of the Pantanal, this project focuses on the degraded Cerrado biome in Mato Grosso do Sul.
-Naples Zoo also hosts and designs the website for this effort at www.giantanteater.org.
+Naples Zoo also hosts and designs the English and Portuguese language website for this effort at www.giantanteater.org.

 Association of Zoos and Aquariums